INSTALLING & FITTING INTERNAL BIFOLD DOORS: ADVICE, CONSIDERATIONS AND FAQS

 How to install internal bifold tracks

 If you have purchased lower-quality bifold doors, you may need to cut the track down to the correct size before fitting it to the frame.
-You may also need to cut the frame down to size too.
+You may also need to cut the frame down to size.
 It’s important that you cut both of these to the correct length, as this will ensure your doors are fully operational.

 The main consideration for flooring is whether you install a bifold with or without a threshold.
-A bifold threshold is a track which the bottom of the bifold door slides along when it is in operation.
+A bifold threshold is a track in which the bottom of the bifold door slides along when it is in operation.